projects

 'Ukraine at 30'

 How do you know that you love your homeland properly?
 Why would a war draw you back to the place you tried to escape in peacetime?
 What does it mean to inhabit a language that comes with political baggage?
 Three women authors who were born just before their country’s rebirth reflect on belonging, identity, and displacement.
-Olesya Khromeychuk, Sasha Dovzhyk, and Iryna Shuvalova come from different parts of Ukraine — west, southeast, and center — but their texts are replete with shared experiences.
+Olesya Khromeychuk, Sasha Dovzhyk, and Iryna Shuvalova come from different parts of Ukraine — west, southeast, and centre — but their texts are replete with shared experiences.
 All three left Ukraine to live elsewhere, but their essays are declarations of uneasy love for the country they left behind.
 Read these essays in the Los Angeles Review of Books.